Paradeep

-Paradeep, also spelled Paradip (originally Paradweep, also spelled Paradwip), is a major industrial seaport town and municipality, nearly 80 km from Cuttack city, in Jagatsinghpur district of Odisha, India.
+Paradeep, also spelled Paradip (originally Paradweep, also spelled Paradwip), is an industrial seaport city and municipality, nearly 90 km from Cuttack city, in Jagatsinghpur district of Odisha, India.
 Paradeep was constituted as an NAC on 27 September 1979 and converted into a municipality on 12 December 2002.
 The nearest commercial airport is Biju Patnaik International Airport.

 The municipality comprises five Revenue Villages, namely Udachandrapur, Chauliapalanda, Sandhakuda, Bijayachandrapur, and Bhitaragarh.
 Given the increasing population and industrialisation, a proposal to include 15 villages (Paradeep, Garh, Niharuni, Niharuni Kandha, Chouki Matha, Udayabata, Nimidiha, Kotakula, Rangiagarh, Nua Sandhakud, Musadiha, Musadiha Jangle, Boitarkuda, Kaudia, Aganaasi, and Nuagarh) was sent to the state H. & U.D.
 Department in 2007.

 Companies established in Paradeep include IFFCO, Paradeep Phosphates Limited, Indian Oil Corporation, Bharat Petroleum, Hindustan Petroleum, Numaligarh Refinery Limited and Goa Carbon Limited.

 History

 During the early 17th century, Paradip and its adjoining areas were connected to Cuttack through the Mahanadi river and its branches.
 Goods were transported to Cuttack from rural areas via the Brahmani and Dhamra rivers, although this was gradually discontinued due to silting of the river bed.

 In 1819, the British constructed a harbour called False Point, north of the present site of Paradip.
 In 1862, the East India Irrigation Company explored the potential of Paradip for the transportation of rice from the area.
 The importance of Paradip grew during the great famine of 1866 when it was used as the main entry point for importing food materials into the famine-struck area.